kuperov/fit/README.md

 Install
 -------

-Download the source package, then run:
+Download the [R source package](https://github.com/kuperov/fit/releases/download/v0.1/fit_0.1.tar.gz).
+Then in the same directory run the R command:
 ```R
 install.packages('fit_0.1.tar.gz')
 ```
-The package depends on `Rcpp`, and will have to compile the ANT+ SDK sources (included in the package).
+The package depends on `Rcpp`, and will have to compile the ANT+ SDK C++ sources.
+If you have trouble compiling the code, please let me know.
+I'll see if I can hook you up with a binary package instead.

 Getting started
 ---------------